kingsmoovedap-design/codex-ecclesia-public/replit.md

   - Centralized the archive homepage with real-time global search.
   - Added `leadership.html` and `submit-scroll.html` modules.
   - Implemented PWA features: Web App Manifest and Service Worker for offline support.
+  - Developed `omega-portal.html` as a master command center for trust management and document drafting.
+  - Integrated sacred ☩ seal icons (192px/512px) for PWA compliance.